Giant Rabi splitting in metallic cluster-cavity system: Abstract

 \section{Abstract}

-We investigate theoretically the photo absorbtion of the cluster of alkali atoms embedded into a single mode quantum microcavity.
-We show that when the energy of the giant plasmonic resonance lies close to the energy of the cavity mode, the strong coupling between plasmon and cavity photon can occur, which is characterized by mode anticrossing and observation of the doublet structure in ptotoabsorbtion.
-The characteristic values of the Rabi splitting are expected to be several orders of magnitude larger then those observed in single quantum dot- cavity systems.
+We investigate theoretically the photoabsorbtion cross-section of a cluster of alkali atoms embedded in a single-mode quantum microcavity.
+We show that if the energy of the giant plasmonic resonance lies close to the energy of the cavity mode, the strong coupling between plasmon and cavity photon can occur which is characterized by mode anticrossing and observation of the doublet structure in ptotoabsorbtion spectrum.
+The characteristic values of the Rabi splitting are expected to be several orders of magnitude larger than those observed in single quantum dot - cavity systems.